scottcase3374/primetoolkit/README.md

 The recent changes reduced the run time for 750 triples to 6m 46s - with most of the changes related to reducing dynamic memory allocations and using more ints vs Integer/BigInteger and removing extraneous code which was no longer needed/used.

 Time for 750 triples went down to 6m 17s after switching to using Eclipse collections instead of JDK for some primary data.
+After almost exclusive use of Eclipse Collections the time went down to 6m 2s.
+This is with JDK 18 ea and not JDK 17/GraalVM - I wouldn't mind trying a conversion to Quarkus and a native image.
+Quarkus supports Picocli which would be a small headache to handle otherwise (due to reflection) for a native image.

 For a command line of: